JuroOravec/instance-manager/docs/issue_labels.md

 This will update (**AND OVERWRITE**) the labels in your repo with the labels defined in `labels.json`.

-Note: Once
+Note: Out of the box `github-label-sync` supports only JSON files.
+Once [this pull request is integrated](https://github.com/Financial-Times/github-label-sync/pull/47), use YAML instead of JSON.

-[this pull request is integrated](https://github.com/Financial-Times/github-label-sync/pull/47), use YAML insteado of JSON.
+### Labels in YAML

 For more details see [github-label-sync](https://github.com/Financial-Times/github-label-sync).